1993 NSWRL season: Grand Final

 For the second year running Brisbane and St George played out the decider.
+The Broncos had momentum coming into the Grand Final, with only one loss in their last six matches.
+Even though that loss was to St. George in the final regular season round, Brisbane remained underdogs.
+In sunny conditions, a ground record crowd for the Sydney Football Stadium of 42,239 was on hand for the match.

+Teams

-The Broncos had momentum coming into the final, with only one loss in their last six matches.
-Even though that loss was to St. George in the final regular season round, Brisbane remained favourites.
-The sides for the grand final replay were largely unchanged between the two years.
-Only one Bronco (Peter Ryan) had not played in the 1992 grand final and four of the Dragons (Jason Stevens, Nathan Brown, Gorden Tallis and Phil Blake).
-It was also Glenn Lazarus' fifth consecutive Grand Final appearance, having appeared the previous year's for Brisbane and the three years' before that with Canberra.
-And it was also David Barnhill's fifth consecutive Grand Final appearance, having appeared the previous year's for St. George and the three years' before that also with Canberra.
+The teams for the Grand Final were largely unchanged from their meeting in the 1992 Grand Final.
+Only one Broncos player (Peter Ryan), and four of the Dragons (Jason Stevens, Nathan Brown, Gorden Tallis and Phil Blake) had not played in the previous decider.
+It was also Glenn Lazarus' fifth consecutive Grand Final appearance, having appeared the previous year's for Brisbane and the three years' before that with the Canberra Raiders.
+It was also David Barnhill's fifth consecutive Grand Final appearance, having appeared the previous year for St. George and the three years' before that with the Canberra Raiders.

+Entertainment

 In the pre-match performance, Tina Turner performed "The Best" on stage at the Sydney Football Stadium alongside her saxophonist, US session musician Timmy Cappello.

-A ground record crowd for the Sydney Football Stadium of 42,239 was on hand for the match.
+Theatre performer Anthony Warlow and then star of the Australian production of The Phantom of the Opera, sung the Australian National anthem.